Force: Static

 Static equilibrium was understood well before the invention of classical mechanics.
-Objects that are not accelerating have zero net force acting on them.
+In an inertial reference frame, objects that are not accelerating have zero net force acting on them.

 The simplest case of static equilibrium occurs when two forces are equal in magnitude but opposite in direction.
 For example, an object on a level surface is pulled (attracted) downward toward the center of the Earth by the force of gravity.
 At the same time, a force is applied by the surface that resists the downward force with equal upward force (called a normal force).
 The situation produces zero net force and hence no acceleration.

 Pushing against an object that rests on a frictional surface can result in a situation where the object does not move because the applied force is opposed by static friction, generated between the object and the table surface.
 For a situation with no movement, the static friction force exactly balances the applied force resulting in no acceleration.
 The static friction increases or decreases in response to the applied force up to an upper limit determined by the characteristics of the contact between the surface and the object.

 A static equilibrium between two forces is the most usual way of measuring forces, using simple devices such as weighing scales and spring balances.
 For example, an object suspended on a vertical spring scale experiences the force of gravity acting on the object balanced by a force applied by the "spring reaction force", which equals the object's weight.
 Using such tools, some quantitative force laws were discovered: that the force of gravity is proportional to volume for objects of constant density (widely exploited for millennia to define standard weights); Archimedes' principle for buoyancy; Archimedes' analysis of the lever; Boyle's law for gas pressure; and Hooke's law for springs.
 These were all formulated and experimentally verified before Isaac Newton expounded his three laws of motion.